xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ## Packet Length range

-For scenarios, where we are not sure on the absolute packet length, we have the option to configure range
+  - For scenarios, where we are not sure on the absolute packet length, we have the option to configure range
+  - In the below ACL, we have confgured 2 ACE's
+  - Sequence 10 is a range and sequence 20 is an absolute value

 <div class="highlighter-rouge">
 <pre class="highlight">